A theoretical framework of chorus wave excitation: Reduced Dyson-like equation

 Thus, the present theoretical framework is consistent with both upward and downward frequency sweeping of chorus structures and, thus, consistent with the recent work by \cite{Wu2020}.
 This is the first theoretical prediction for the downward chirping of parallel propagating waves, as far as we are aware of.
+However, it should also be noted that statistical observations of chorus falling tones show that they are mainly very oblique rather than parallel \citep{Li2011}, and that \citet{Mourenas2015} have predicted the possible existence of both positive and negative frequency chirping for such very oblique chorus waves based on the maximization of the nonlinear growth rate of \citet{Shklyar2009}.
 More detailed discussions on the chirping direction will be given below in Sec. \ref{sec:choruschirp}.
 Focusing, here, on the positive sign of Eq. (\ref{eq:choruschirpboth}), by direct inspection it can be noted that it coincides with Eq. (\ref{eq:1}) for $R=1/2$ as anticipated in the Introduction \citep{Vomvoridis1982}.
-Equation (\ref{eq:choruschirpboth}) improves an earlier estimate by the same authors \citep{Zonca2017} and, to our knowledge, is the first analytical demonstration of the conjecture by \cite{Vomvoridis1982}, confirmed by numerical simulations results.
+Equation (\ref{eq:choruschirpboth}) improves an earlier estimate by the same authors \citep{Zonca2017} and, to our knowledge, is the first self-consistent analytical demonstration of the conjecture by \cite{Vomvoridis1982} in its exact initial formulation.
 More generally, Eq. (\ref{eq:redGammabar1}) suggests why the chorus chirping rate is not always given by $R=1/2$, the limiting case for a nearly monochromatic spectrum, but may vary depending on the excitation conditions; \exgra, the initial hot electron distribution function.